zoonk/.github/profile/README.md

 - **Growth**: Mistakes are part of learning.
 We adapt quickly and stay humble.
 - **Inclusion**: Diverse perspectives lead to better solutions.
 Every voice counts.

-## 🚀 Where We’re Headed
+## Where We’re Headed

 We’re starting with AI and basic interactive exercises to make learning easier and more engaging.
-Over time, we want Zoonk to evolve into an immersive experience where you can learn anything by solving real problems, like playing in a game world.
+Over time, we want Zoonk to evolve into the go-to place for career and professional development, giving people are the tools they need to build the future.

-## Resources

-- [Design](https://github.com/zoonk/design): Design resources for our products and marketing materials.
-- [Marketing](https://github.com/zoonk/marketing): Our marketing hub: social media profiles, resources, strategies, and content.